What plane crashes have in common with Product Development

 At the end, in some teams, the final decision will still be made by a single person.
 And we may even later find out he has chosen the wrong one.
 But the most important point is to be sure that every thought is listened to, and that the final decision is made with all information, for the right reasons.

-#product-development #product
+#product-development #the-forge

 Daniel F Lopes